For those that like a little more control

 Step 3.
 At the top right of the screen, select Save Gesture in order to add your recorded actions as a button in the Custom section of the Assistive Touch Menu.

 Step 4.
 Open the Assistive Touch menu and navigate to Custom.
 Now, alongside the regular actions that were already there, you should see a Star with the name of your saved gesture.
 Tapping it will now perform the action, which in this case is a swipe to the right.

 While touchscreen keyboards are more convenient than a physical keyboard or even entering text manually through the keypad, certain users will struggle from the lack of tactile feedback.
 Others may have issues keeping track of the text that they are entering due to visual impairment, which can make using this integral part of a phone or tablet exceedingly difficult.

 Apple addresses this with the Typing Feedback feature, giving users a whole menu of different options to choose from in order to enhance the typing experience.

 Step 1.
 Navigate to Speech from the Accessibility menu.

 Step 3.
 The next page allows you to select the type of feedback you’d like to add to the typing on your phone or tablet.

-The settings at the bottom of the screen are the main aspects of the typing feedback feature, and include text underneath that explain how they work.
+The settings at the bottom of the screen are the main aspects of the typing feedback feature, and include text underneath that explains how they work.

 What is a little less clear are the two options at the top of the page.
 Character will speak out each letter as you’re typing, while Character Hints will read out the phonetic name for the letter.